At ZIS, we deliver an education for a changing world. We want every student to thrive, and to make their own impact locally and globally.

 Academic challenge and support for each student

 We will provide an education for tomorrow’s opportunities.
-We pledge to deliver outstanding teaching, led by well-supported teachers.
+We will deliver outstanding teaching, led by well-supported teachers.
 We will provide clearly-defined academic and co-curricular activities, with a strong focus on STEM.
+We will ensure that every student has a deep understanding of sustainability through an SDG-embedded, systems-thinking driving curriculum and through real world engagement.
 And we will draw from data and other insights to ensure that your child’s education builds on their unique potential.

 Thriving school culture and community

 We will provide an education that builds on who your child is, as well as what they know.
 We will ensure that your child understands the importance of good values, and the power they hold to make the world better.
+We will enable students to build powerful connections to and engagement with our local community by deepening integration and developing sustained partnerships.
 And we will ensure that ZIS supports your child’s social, emotional and mental well-being throughout their journey with us.